danmar/cppcheck/man/manual.md

 **file**

-filename. both relative and absolute paths are possible.
+filename, both relative and absolute paths are possible

 **file0**